jnduli/blog_jnduli.co.ke/content/remapping_esc_to_caps.md

 status: published
 Summary: Run this in terminal:xmodmap -e "clear Lock" -e "keycode 9 = Caps_Lock NoSymbol Caps_Lock" -e "keycode 66 = Escape NoSymbol Escape"

-I use vim as an editor, and I use it a lot.
-With that comes some curse.
+I use vim as an editor, and this comes with some curse.
 I press "ESC" a lot.
-And yet that key is located at a very inconvenient location.
-Its located at the top row on my keyboard.
-For a key that I use that much, I would rather it occurs somewhere closer to the home row.
+And yet this key is located at an inconvenient location, at the top row of my keyboard.
+For a key I often use, I would rather it occurs somewhere closer to the home row.

-The "CapsLock" key is one that I rarely use.
-Yet its located at the home row.
-Furthermore, its use is redundant because I can always use the SHIFT key to do the same work.
+The "CapsLock" key is one that I rarely use, yet its located at the home row.
+Furthermore, its use is redundant because I can always use the "SHIFT" key to do the same work.

-So I found a nifty trick on how to remap these keys on my keyboard in linux.
+I found a nifty trick on how to remap these keys on my keyboard in linux.

 Open the terminal and type: